BYLAWS OF THE SLOVAK AMERICAN SOCIETY OF WASHINGTON, D.C., INC.

 Section 1.
 Memberships shall be open to all persons interested in the purpose of the Society.
 Membership types are: 1.)
 Annual (Individual); 2.)
 Annual (Family); and 3.
 Lifetime (Individual).

 Section 2.
-Members shall pay annual dues.
-The amount shall be set by majority vote at the annual meeting, for the following year.
+Under annual memberships, members pay dues set by majority vote at the annual meeting, for the following year.
 The calendar year for payment of annual dues and for fiscal purposes will begin on January 1 and end on December 31.
 Any member who has not paid dues for the current year under an annual membership will be considered delinquent and not in good standing until such time as dues are paid.

 Article IV – Meetings of the General Membership

 Section 1.
-A meeting for all members will be held at least once a year at a location, date and time selected by the President or Acting President.
+A meeting for all members will be held at least once a year at a location (physical or virtual), date and time selected by the President or Acting President.
 It will normally be held during the month of October, at which time the members will elect directors to the board, and transact such business as may properly be brought before the meeting.

 Section 2.
-At meetings of the general membership, of those in good standing, each individual adult member (18 years and older) under an Individual or Family membership shall have one vote in person or by proxy in regard to all matters to be decided by vote.
+At meetings of the general membership, of those in good standing, each individual adult member (18 years and older) under an Individual or Family membership shall have one vote in regard to all matters to be decided by vote.
+The Board of Directors will determine the manner of voting (in person, electronic or postal mail) prior to each general membership meeting.
 Each member in good standing will vote for no more than the number of people equivalent to the number of positions available.

 Section 3.
 Special meetings may be called by a majority of the Board of Directors or by a group of members consisting of at least fifteen percent of the total number of members in good standing.
 At such meetings, fifteen percent of the total number of members in good standing shall be considered a quorum.